Optimizing enzymatic catalysts for rapid turnover of substrates with low enzyme sequestration: Model and methods

 In our system, we will initially assume (for simplicity) that the binding reactions are diffusion-controlled~\cite{atkins2011physical,alberty1958application}; i.e. the on-rate is fixed by the diffusion time scales that are independent of the details of the enzyme's interaction wih substrate and product.
 In particular, we set $k_{+0}=k_0 = {\rm const}$ and $k_{-1}=k_1 = {\rm const}$.
 In the language of~\cite{brown2017allocating}, the substrate binding transition is ``backwards labile" and the product release transition is ``forwards labile".
 There is no immediately obvious reason to make the intermediate step of chemical catalysis either forward or backward labile.
 We show in Section~\ref{sec:results}, however, that both choices give pathological results for the question we ask.
 Invoking the fact that a true chemical modification cannot happen arbitrarily fast, we then consider an alternative in which both the forward and backward catalytic rate constants have a finite upper bound:

 and

 for some $\Delta G_C\in\mathbb{R}$.
 The scheme is based on ``Metropolis dynamics", in which reactions that are downhill in free energy have a fixed rate and uphill reactions are slowed down \cite{srinivas2013biophysics}.
+This dynamics is equivalent to assuming that, in an Arrhenius picture, the transition state is a fixed free energy above the maximum free energy of the two metastable states on either side.
 The inclusion of a finite $\Delta G_C$ generalises this approach to allow an offset between the maximum forward and backward catalytic rate constants.
 The overall effect is to split the $\Delta G_{ES}-\Delta G_{EP}$ plane into two regions: region $I$ in which the interconversion is backwards labile and the backwards step is slow; and region $II$ in which the interconversion is forwards labile while the forwards reaction is slow.
 A graphical illustration of these different responses to the free energies of transition is given in Fig.~\ref{fig:rate_constant_energy}.
 We are now able to fully state our main optimization problem:

-\begin{problem} \textit{How should binding free energies $\Delta G_{ES}$ and $\Delta G_{EP}$ in the model of Eq.~\ref{eq:actual_mechanism} be chosen to minimize sequestration $\mathcal{R}$, whilst maintaining a product output rate of $\Psi_0$, given fixed $[S]$, $[P]$ and $\Delta \mu$, diffusion-limited binding reactions, and catalytic steps with fixed and finite upper bounds on their rates (Eqs.~\ref{eq:k+cat} and \ref{eq:k-cat})?} \end{problem}
+\begin{question} \textit{How should binding free energies $\Delta G_{ES}$ and $\Delta G_{EP}$ in the model of Eq.~\ref{eq:actual_mechanism} be chosen to minimize sequestration $\mathcal{R}$, whilst maintaining a product output rate of $\Psi_0$, given fixed $[S]$, $[P]$ and $\Delta \mu$, diffusion-limited binding reactions, and catalytic steps with fixed and finite upper bounds on their rates (Eqs.~\ref{eq:k+cat} and \ref{eq:k-cat})?} \end{question}